dataset-ninja/rgbd-people/README.md

-# RGB-D Peoples Dataset
+# RGB-D People Dataset

-RGB-D Peoples is a dataset for object detection task.
+RGB-D People Dataset is a dataset for object detection and monocular depth estimation tasks.